If We Had Your Eyes

 "If We Had Your Eyes" is a song recorded by American singer Michelle Williams.
 It was written by Harmony Samuels, Courtney Harrell, and Al Sherrod Lambert for her fourth studio album, Journey to Freedom (2014), with production helmed by Samuels.
 The song was digitally released worldwide as the album's lead single on June 24, 2013.
-The official remix of "If We Had Your Eyes" featuring Fantasia Barrino was released on November 5, 2013.
+The official remix of "If We Had Your Eyes" featuring Fantasia was released on November 5, 2013.

 Background

 In June 2012, it was announced that Williams had signed a record deal with Light Records and eOne Music following her departure from Columbia Records.
 In February 2013, after reuniting with Destiny's Child for Beyoncé's performance at the Super Bowl XLVII halftime show, Williams revealed to Billboard.com that her fourth solo album and first since the 2008 release Unexpected was "about 80 percent done," and produced primarily by Harmony Samuels as well as Warryn Campbell and Adam Blackstone.
 Williams described the album as "an inspirational/gospel project," which "sounds like an R&B/pop album".
 Williams further elaborated on working with Samuels, saying, "Harmony gave me the same tracks he would give to, like, Chris Brown and Kelly Rowland.
 Sometimes when you say you're doing a gospel album, it seems like people go back to their vaults of music they did in 1992, and I'm like, 'No, give me fresh-sounding music.'
 So this (album) sounds very current and contemporary."

 On June 14, Williams announced "If We Had Your Eyes" as the lead single from her fourth studio album and released a 30-second preview and the release date.
 On June 29, it was revealed in an interview for Michigan Avenue magazine that the album is titled Journey to Freedom.
 The song was inspired by a homeless person who "asked [songwriter Al Sherrod Lambert] for some money" and "eventually started speaking into him" after Lambret "gave him all that he had".
 A remix version of the song featuring additional vocals from fellow R&B singer Fantasia Barrino was released on November 4, 2013.